lbazille/wallrus/README.md

-# wallrus
+# Wallrus
-Secure home-made router for general public or small enterprises We are using raspberry pi 3 for simulate boxes
+Secure home-made router for general public or small enterprises.

+We are using raspberry pi 3 to simulate boxes.